C87/matchday-messiah/README.md

-# matchdayMesiah
+# matchday-messiah

 Twitter feed for Premier League fixtures.

 ## Description

-matchdayMesiah uses Fetch API to fetch Premier League fixtures and OAuth to interact with Twitter API.
+matchday-messiah uses Fetch API to fetch Premier League fixtures and OAuth to interact with Twitter API.

 ## Prerequisites